Last updated on January 22nd, 2019 at 01:50 pm

 I was sure it was part of my calling.
 I could see myself dancing, teaching, performing, competing.

 So I became a lindy hopper, thanks in part to Miriam.

 My city.
 My dance.
 My man.
-All of these came into my life via Miriam, my very own change catalyst.
+My activism.
+All of these big dreams came into my life via Miriam, my very own change catalyst.

 Crazily enough, Miriam and I are not even in touch.
 I have lost track of her, and haven’t seen her on a dance floor in years.
 We had a small falling out years ago, and we never fully recovered from it.
 Honestly, I don’t even remember anymore what it was about!
 She was still pleasant to me when she’d see me, but didn’t seek me out anymore.